How to Successfully Integrate Breastfeeding Into Your Work Life

 Tricks to Increase Milk Supply

-If you want to increase your milk supply be patient.
+Try to be patient.
 It may take your body a few days to respond to these tricks.

-- See if you can add an extra pumping session to your day.
-First thing in the morning may be best because it's the longest time you've gone without pumping.
+- See if you can add an extra pumping session to your day: First thing in the morning may be best because it's the longest time you've gone without pumping.
 You could also try one last session before bed.

 Streamline Cleaning and Packing

-Before you go to bed put out your pumping bra and pack your breast pump, clean pump pieces, and bottles.
+Before you go to bed, put out your pumping bra and pack your breast pump, clean pump pieces, and bottles.
 Try packing each set in a large ziplock bag so you can easily take them out at work.

-Don't Exhaust Yourself
+Don't Judge Yourself

 In the end, how much milk you pump doesn't determine your worth as a mother.
 Your child will be better off with you as a happy, responsive, loving mother than the world's most productive wet nurse.